flutter/website/src/release/breaking-changes/material-state.md

 states a widget could have, like "hovered", "focused", and "disabled".
 Because this functionality is useful outside of the Material library, namely for the base Widgets layer and Cupertino, it was decided to move it outside of Material.
-Aspart of the move, and to avoid future confusion, the different`MaterialState` classes have been renamed to `WidgetState`.
+As part of the move, and to avoid future confusion, the different`MaterialState` classes have been renamed to `WidgetState`.
 The behavior of the two are the same.